ungtb10d/442b/README.md

 ## Getting Updates

 By default, you will be prompted to check for upgrades every few weeks.
-If you would like `oh-my-bash` to automatically upgrade itself without prompting you, set the following in your `~/.bashrc`:
+If you would like `442b` to automatically upgrade itself without prompting you, set the following in your `~/.bashrc`:

 ```shell
 DISABLE_UPDATE_PROMPT=true